IBM-Cloud/terraform-provider-ibm/website/docs/r/iam_access_group_policy.html.markdown

 ```

 ### Access group policy using service with region
-The following example creates an IAM policy that grants members of the access group the IAM `Viewer` platform role to all service instances of IBM Cloud Object Storage.
+The following example creates an IAM policy that grants members of the access group the IAM `Viewer` platform role to all service instances of cloudantnosqldb in us-south region

 ```terraform
 resource "ibm_iam_access_group" "accgrp" {